berrydejager/code.berrydejager.com/_posts/2021-06-17-Windows-11-sneak-preview.markdown

 [![](/assets/img/Window_11_sneak_preview_img10_t.jpg)](/assets/img/Window_11_sneak_preview_img10.png){:target="_blank"}

 Having this said the VMware and Citrix OS optimalisation tools show some minor differences, see details below.
 To me it seems that the VMWare OSOT tool is more services focussed and Citrix Optimizer is more application oriented.
-Finding the right balance is just a matter of preference and trail and error.
+Finding the right balance is just a matter of preference and trial and error.

 ## Brief history